Stochastic contextual bandits with graph feedback: from independence number to MAS number: Introduction

 Recently, the graph feedback was also extended to contextual bandits under the name of ``cross-learning'' \citep{balseiro19,schneider2024optimal}.
 The work \citep{balseiro19} considered both complete and partial cross-learning, and showed that the optimal regret for stochastic bandits with complete cross learning is $\widetilde{\Theta}(\sqrt{KT})$.
 Motivated by bidding in first-price auctions, \citep{Han20} generalized the setting to general graph feedback across actions and complete cross-learning across contexts, a setting used in the current paper.
-The finding in \citep{Han20} is that the effects of graph feedback and cross-learning could be ``decoupled'': a regret upper bound $\widetilde{O}(\sqrt{\min\{\alpha(G)M,K\}T})$ is shown, which is tight for a special choice of the feedback graph $G$.
-The work \citep{dann2020reinforcement} considered a general feedback graph $G$ across all context-action pairs, and showed that the UCB algorithm achieves a regret upper bound $\widetilde{O}(\sqrt{\mas(G)T})$; however, their lower bound is only $\Omega(\sqrt{\alpha(G)T})$ when $T\ge \alpha(G)^3$.
+The finding in \citep{Han20} is that the effects of graph feedback and cross-learning could be ``decoupled'': a regret upper bound $\widetilde{O}(\sqrt{\min\{\alpha(G)M,K\}T})$ is shown, which is tight only for a special choice of the feedback graph $G$.
+The work \citep{dann2020reinforcement} considered a tabular reinforcement learning setting with adversarial initial states, so that their setting with episode length $H=1$ coincides with our problem with a general feedback graph $G$ across all context-action pairs.
+They showed that the UCB algorithm achieves a regret upper bound $\widetilde{O}(\sqrt{\mas(G)T})$; however, their lower bound was only $\Omega(\sqrt{\alpha(G)T})$ when $T\ge \alpha(G)^3$.
 Therefore, tight lower bounds that work for general graphs $G$ are still underexplored in the literature, and our regret upper bounds in Theorems \ref{thm:self_avoiding_context} and \ref{thm:general_context} also improve or generalize the existing results.